The answer to “What should we grill to go along with {insert meal idea here}?” is Grilled Potatoes tonight, tomorrow, and all summer long.

 Tip!

 Grilled potato is a healthy way to enjoy this starchy vegetable.
-Potatoes have the reputation for not being good for you, but they are high in fiber, fat free, low sodium, and offer nutrients like magnesium.
+Potatoes have a reputation for not being good for you, but they are high in fiber, fat-free, low in sodium, and offer nutrients like magnesium.
 What makes potatoes unhealthy is how they are cooked.

 Skip the deep fry, and try other methods like Baked French Fries or Air Fryer French Fries, Oven Roasted Fingerling Potatoes, and of course these grilled potatoes.